Our longstanding commitment to helping nonprofits use technology effectively began back in 1993.

 Providing IT services exclusively to nonprofits for over two decades, we learned early on the importance of hiring technical staff who reflect the diversity of the organizations we serve: over 50% of management roles and 68% of Community IT staff are from traditionally under-represented communities.
 We’ve learned to seek out non-traditional applicants and support under-represented employees when they join our company.
 Learn more about careers here.

 Since 2020 we have taken intentional steps to elevate anti-racism work within and without Community IT.
 You can view our progress report here.

 Our company continued to grow steadily, and while our mission and core values remain the same, our service delivery model has changed as technology and the needs of our clients change.
 Our current approach relies more on centralized management and remote support.
 We strike the right balance between providing the efficiency of remote and centralized services with the understanding and accountability that comes with a long term face-to-face partnership.

-With a staff of roughly 40 supporting over 5000 endpoints, Community IT is now a noted leader in the nonprofit technology community and in the MSP space as a whole.
+With a staff of over 40 working nationally, Community IT is now a noted leader in the nonprofit technology community and in the MSP space as a whole.
 The company has been named a top 501 MSP by Channel Partners and MSPMentor since 2015.

 We look forward to continued growth – and, most importantly, to continued success for our nonprofit partners as we enhance their missions through better IT.

 Join CEO Johan Hammerstrom, CTO Matthew Eshleman, Director of IT Consulting Steve Longenecker, and IT Business Manager Team Lead Norwin Herrera in a lively and specific discussion of all things nonprofit tech for 2024 and beyond.
 How do all the nonprofit IT pieces fit together?

 Wednesday, January 17 at 3pm Eastern, Noon Pacific.